carvel-dev/carvel/content/kapp-controller/docs/latest/debugging.md

 ### Debugging PackageRepository CRs

+The primary responsibility of the PackageRepository is to fetch the configuration for all of its Packages, which are typically pulled from an OCI registry as an [imgpkgBundle](/imgpkg/docs/latest/resources/#bundle).
+Failures for PackageRepositories most often happen from fetching the PackageRepository contents (i.e. the `.spec.fetch` portion of the PackageRepository spec).

-Failures for PackageRepositories can be directly viewed via a PackageRepository's status via the `usefulErrorMessage` property of the status.
+Failures for PackageRepositories can be viewed directly via the `usefulErrorMessage` property of the PackageRepository's status.
 This `usefulErrorMessage` property comes from an App CR that is created as a result of creating a PackageRepository.
-More information on interpretting the error message from `usefulErrorMessage` can be found under the [Debugging App CRs](#debugging-app-crs).
+This App is currently always created in the `kapp-controller` namespace, but this may change in the futrue.
+More information on interpreting the error message from `usefulErrorMessage` can be found under the [Debugging App CRs](#debugging-app-crs).
 The underlying App CR will have the same name as the PackageRepository that you create.

-Failures for PackageRepositories most often happen from fetching the PackageRepository contents (i.e. the `.spec.fetch` portion of the PackageRepository spec).
-The primary responsibility of the PackageRepository is to fetch the configuration for all of its Packages, which are typically pulled from an OCI registry as an [imgpkgBundle](/imgpkg/docs/latest/resources/#bundle).

-Common problems encountered with PackageRepositories may be needing authentication for a registry where an image or imgpkg bundle is stored and proper formatting of Package resources.
+Common problems encountered with PackageRepositories may be needing authentication for a registry where an image or imgpkg bundle is stored (read more [here](package-consumption/#adding-package-repository) on PackageRepositories authenticating to a private registry) and proper formatting of Package resources.